valheimPlus/ValheimPlus/README.md

 * Advanced Editing Mode
 * Structural Integrity modification system
 * Modify the maximum distance you can place objects at
+* Allow the repair function of the hammer tool to repair all placeables in an area.
+* Allow placeables to drop full material cost upon being destroyed/dismantled, even if built by someone else in multiplayer.
+* Modify effective radius of comfort placeables.

 ### Advanced Building Mode | Video : https://i.imgur.com/ddQCzPy.mp4
 *How it works.
 All mentioned hotkeys can be modified.*